 2) What is your social media “voice?”
 Is it literally the “voice” of your Community Manager?
 Or do your tweets, posts, and blogs truly represent the “voice” of your brand?

-Once you answer these questions, spend a little time to revise your social media strategy for 2013.
+Once you answer these questions, spend a little time to revise your social media strategy.
 Don’t forget: Since social media is always changing and evolving, a social media strategy needs to become a living document, not something set in stone.

 Were these questions helpful?
 What other types of questions would you add to a social media strategy audit?